orkhanag/orkhanag/README.md

 ## Orkhan Naghiyev - Software Engineer

 ### About me
-Hi, I'm Orkhan Naghiyev, a software engineer with 6+ years of experience with multiple programming languages and different technologies.
+Hi 👋, I'm Orkhan Naghiyev, a software engineer with 6+ years of experience with multiple programming languages and different technologies.
 Right now working in a local e-commerce company and trying to develop an open-source free ORM for .NET to bring the best features of the most used ORMs, into one place.
 I'm always eager to learn and adapt to new challenges.
-I strongly believe in continuous learning and sharing knowledge, actively contributing to the developer community through open-source projects.

 ### Skills
 ![CSharp](https://img.shields.io/badge/-CSharp-fff?&logo=c-sharp&logoColor=blue)